llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

     return 0;
   }

-From the command line, enter:
+Then, on the command line, invoke Clang like:

 .. code-block:: console